What is GPAI?

 • GPAI aims to provide a mechanism for sharing multidisciplinary research and identifying key issues among AI practitioners, by facilitating international collaboration and acting as a global reference point for AI issues, and ultimately promoting trust in and the adoption of trustworthy AI.

-• Currently, 29 countries and regions are participating in GPAI (as of June 2024): Argentina, Australia, Belgium, Brazil, Canada, Czech Republic, Denmark, France, Germany, India, Ireland, Israel, Italy, Japan, Mexico, Netherlands, New Zealand, Poland, South Korea, Senegal, Serbia, Singapore, Slovenia, Spain, Sweden, Turkey, the United Kingdom, the United States, and the European Union.
+• Currently, 46 countries and regions are participating in GPAI (as of April 2026): Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Costa Rica, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, India, Ireland, Israel, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Saudi Arabia, Senegal, Serbia, Singapore, Slovak Republic, Slovenia, South Korea, Spain, Sweden, Switzerland, Turkey, the United Kingdom, the United States, and the European Union.

 • France (Paris)